-The tier one pass-through is equal to 20 percent of the gross tax increment from assessed value growth above the base year assessed value.
+The Tier One pass-through is equal to 20 percent of the gross tax increment from assessed value growth above the base year assessed value.
 This annual payment began when the Agency first received tax increment revenues from Project Area B. The Tier One pass-throughs continue through the life of the Redevelopment Plan.
 Under the CRL, the City can elect to receive the Tier One pass-through (its proportionate share of 20 percent of gross tax increment).
 The City made the decision to receive its pass-through share at the time of adoption of the 2006 Plan Amendment.
+However, the City cannot participate in the Tier Two and Tier Three pass-through payments.